shawn-lindberg/sandman/README.md

 ### Rhasspy

 Sandman relies on [Rhasspy](https://rhasspy.readthedocs.io) to provide voice control and auditory feedback.
-Follow these [instructions](https://rhasspy.readthedocs.io/en/latest/installation/).
+Follow these [instructions](https://rhasspy.readthedocs.io/en/latest/installation/) in order to install Rhasspy.
 However, use the following command to start the Docker image rather than the one in the instructions, because we need to expose an additional port.

 ```bash
 docker run -d -p 12101:12101 -p 12183:12183 \